pietrushnic/openwebrtc-wiki/Building-OpenWebRTC.md

 ## Host (Build) Platforms

 ### Mac OS X
+We support the current version of **Mac OS X 10.9 Mavericks** however, it has also been tested and works fine on 10.8 Mountain Lion and 10.10 Yosemite previews.

 To build on Mac OS X you need to install Xcode and the command line tools.
 We have used the framework with a few different versions of OS X but we try to support whatever the current stable releases are from Apple.

 ### Linux
-We currently only support **Ubuntu 14.04 LTS**.
+We currently only support **Ubuntu 14.04 LTS** and only **64-bit**.
 You're welcome to try building on other distributions but we probably won't be able to help with build issues at the moment.

 ## Target Platforms

 ### iOS
-We currently target the iOS 8 SDK.
+We currently target the **iOS 8.0** SDK.

 ### Android
-The NDK version r9d needs to be installed and the ndk-build program must be in the path.
+The NDK version **r9d** needs to be installed and the ndk-build program must be in the path.
 The latest SDK shall also be installed and the adb program needs to be available in your shell environment's PATH.

 # Obtaining the code